mongodb/specifications/source/client-side-encryption/tests/README.rst

 The two tests below make use of mock KMS servers which can be run on Evergreen using `the mock KMS server script <https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/csfle/kms_http_server.py>`_.
 Drivers can set up their local Python enviroment for the mock KMS server by running `the virtualenv activation script <https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/csfle/activate_venv.sh>`_.

-To start a mock KMS server on port 8000 with `ca.pem`_ as a CA file and `expired.pem`_ as a cert file, run the following commands from the ``.evergreen/csfle`` directory.
+To start two mock KMS servers, one on port 8000 with `ca.pem`_ as a CA file and `expired.pem`_ as a cert file, and one on port 8001 with `ca.pem`_ as a CA file and `wrong-host.pem`_ as a cert file, run the following commands from the ``.evergreen/csfle`` directory:

 .. code::

    . ./activate_venv.sh
-   python -u kms_http_server.py --ca_file ../x509gen/ca.pem --cert_file ../x509gen/expired.pem --port 8000
+   python -u kms_http_server.py --ca_file ../x509gen/ca.pem --cert_file ../x509gen/expired.pem --port 8000 &
+   python -u kms_http_server.py --ca_file ../x509gen/ca.pem --cert_file ../x509gen/wrong-host.pem --port 8001 &

 Setup
 `````